 Apart from being a massive weight off your shoulders, paying off your debt first will actually save you money.
 Credit cards and overdrafts usually come with a charge, and that charge could be going towards your future savings goals.
 If you’re in debt, add up how much you spend being charged interest per month and how much that equates to over the year.
 You’ll quickly see why paying off your debt first is a good idea.
 Using what would have been your savings to pay off debt can be a tough pill to swallow, but your future self will thank you.

 If you’re considering taking out a loan to pay off your debt, look for one with a low interest rate so you don’t end up owing more.
 Many lenders charge interest rates of 1000% APR and above.
-At Salad Money, however, we offer fair, affordable loans for NHS staff and public sector workers.
+At Salad Money, however, we offer fair, affordable loans to key workers.

 Make a plan!